afrique18/JavaScript-password--generator/README.md

 # JavaScript-password--generator

 # Description
-Tasked with modifying a starter code to allow eployees to generate random password based on selected criteria.
+Tasked with modifying a starter code to allow eployees to generate a random password based on a selected criteria.
 To complete the assignment, I worked on implementing examples from class lectures with little success.
 I thought by spending a bit more time rewatching class lectures, and modeling the steps in the examples would do, but it still didn't click.
 I scheduled a tutoring session, but still wasn't able to grab the concept.
-The assignment is above my level of computational thinking at the moment, but I am committed to getting to that level.
+The assignment is currently above my level of computational thinking, but I am committed to getting to that level.
 ## User Story

 ```